radman22/vodafone-checkout-flow/README.md

 - **npm install:** Go into the main folder and you will see a package.json file.
 In the same folder open your cmd and type npm install.
 This will install cypress and all the other dependencies.
 Don’t worry it will take time. **Please make sure all the dependencies are installed otherwise cypress will not work with typescript.**
 - **run test:** After the install run command **npm start**.
 This will launch cypress test runner.
 A  Test runner is basically A GUI version where you can see your test running.
 If you want to  run tests in a headless mode please run this command of **npm run**

-## Note! that the tests implemented are not 100% bullet prof there are some assertions failing , please refere to problems document attached in the task
+## Note! that the tests implemented are not 100% bullet proof there are some assertions failing , please refere to problems document attached in the task